anubhabghosh/NovelESN/README.md

 # NovelESN
-A novel Echo State Network (ESN) algorithm for predicting very complicated signal continuations without
+A novel Echo State Network (ESN) algorithm for predicting very complicated time series without
 the numerical instability issues of the standard one.

 ## What the program does
-An ESN is a neural network that behaves like a dynamical system.
-We can feed the network with a signal for some time.
-Once we stop, the neural network will try to predict its continuation.
+A standard ESN is a neural network capable to receive a time series (training) and predict its inminent continuation for a short time.
+We are presenting here a new algorithm.
+This new method can directly predict the signal in any desired future instants of time, without having to predict the inminent continuation first.
+Just to give the reader an example, we can use a training signal from time t=1sec to t=100sec and ask the program to make a jump in the future of size 15.
+That command will directly return the future values from t=115sec to t=120sec.
+The previous values from t=111sec to t=114sec will not have been calculated.

 ## Installation
 The package "echo_state_network" contains a single module, "novel.py".
 Inside this module there's a main class, "NovelEsn",